nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 !!! info "Requesting a New Domain"
     In order to apply for a new domain creation submit the form available at https://nmaas.eu/about?type=NEW_DOMAIN_REQUEST.

-## 2. Introduction to NMaaS User Roles
+## 2. Introduction to nmaas User Roles

-NMaaS specifies user roles on two levels: global (system) level and user domain level.
+nmaas specifies user roles on two levels: global (system) level and user domain level.

 Roles on each level can be assigned independently.